natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Duguay-Trouin.md

 '''Pros:'''

-* Very good damage output from the main guns
+* Very good damage output from the main guns, provided that most shell hits
 * Effective anti-air cover
 * Good survivability with very well protected ammo racks

 '''Cons:'''

 * Very limited armour protection
+* Horrible shell dispersion, especially at longer ranges (~8 km)
+* Can be easily outgunned in uptiers due to slow rate of fire
 * Very limited capability to deal with a heavily-armoured target due to the lack of AP shells
 * Lack of {{Annotation|HE-TF|High-explosive with time fuse}} or {{Annotation|HE-VT|High-explosive variable time fuse}} shells
 * No torpedoes